JOTSR/proposal-custom-import-handler/README.md

 ## FAQs

 - Should type property must use custom notation, mimetype notation, or a mixed ?
-- Sould datas passed in stream instead of Uint8Array or allow string (possibly optimisation issues) ?
+- Should datas passed in stream instead of Uint8Array or allow string (possibly optimisation issues) ?
+- Should handlers be parallelized ?
 - Handler declared in assert field, in a new field or with a new keyword ?
 - Should handler return a module block instead of an object, how to initialize it ?
 - When imports is made, during parse, during runtime, dureing runtime only with dynamic imports, can be realized outside of host runtime with "Hadler function API" implementation ?